dailybruin/the-stack/_posts/2018-11-20-2018db-recruitment.md

 <br>

 <p class = "para">
-The application process remains ever competitive.
+The opportunity to be hired as a Daily Bruin intern remains competitive.
 This year boasted a 43 percent overall acceptance rate, comparable to last year’s 42 percent but still a drop to 2016’s 50 percent.
 The number of applied and accepted interns remained fairly constant; 209 out of 490 interns were accepted this year versus 206 out of 488 interns who were accepted last year.
 </p>

 <p class = "para">
 Online (including the Stack), the most-applied-to section at 132 applications, became even more competitive this year.
-Not only does the section continue to have twice the applicants of other major sections, but it also halved the number of its accepted interns this year to 17.
-This resulted in the section this year having a stark 13 percent acceptance rate.
+Not only does the section continue to have twice the applicants of other major sections, but also it halved the number of its accepted interns this year to 17.
+These combined resulted in the section this year having a stark 13 percent acceptance rate.
 </p>

 <p class = "para">
 Not all was woe for this year’s applicants, however.
 Graphics has a major boost in intern power, increasing its intern size from five to nine.
-News also experienced growth changes; While the number of applicants nearly doubled from last year, it also took 50 percent more interns.
+News also experienced growth changes; while the number of applicants nearly doubled from last year, it took 50 percent more interns.
 Opinion also increased its intern class from 11 in 2017 to 24 this year.
 </p>

 <div id="acceptance-rate-by-year-graph" align="center"></div>